 Rightwing war-promoting institutes pay their Ph.D.s a great deal to do what we are asking you to do for free.
 They have money; we have people power if we choose to use it.
 We receive no fee nor royalties from publications–when we are funded for website upkeep, etc., it is from a small family foundation.
 Please note that if you have been–or expect to be–paid by another publication for your piece, we cannot legally use it and we ask that you not send it to us (see below).

 How many times have you read about war and thought, “Wait, this is only part of the story, or this is misinformation.
 Peace, nonviolence and justice belong in this account.”
 You quickly construct a mental argument, briefly contemplate writing something, and then move on to other tasks in your busy professional life, knowing how much work it is to get these pieces published in mainstream press.

 No more.
 PeaceVoice’s sole raison d’être is to interject your voice, your thoughts as a credentialed member of our peace profession, into the public arena.
 You may publish in academic journals for an elite who read and think at that level.
 Now your voice is needed to educate the American public.
-Your reasoned voice must be turned to as often as are the voices of military officials and politicians.
+Your reasoned voice must be turned to as often as are the voices of military officials, security studies academicians, and politicians.

 This is why PeaceVoice was created and it’s what we do.
 You can simply write, fire (your piece to us) and forget to boldly steal a military description of shooting smart munitions.
 We turn to the intellectual peace community and ask for your smart anti-bombs.
 We offer to be the engine and guidance system that will deliver your commentary right on target, to mainstream America.
 Help us share your expertise with the American public.

 I get requests from fine writers to “read my blog and take anything you want for PeaceVoice distribution.”
 I respond something like this: